DenizenScript/Denizen-Beginners-Guide/source/guides/non-denizen/resource-packs.md

 #### Example File: `custom_item.json`

 Your custom item's model data file is something you may or may not adjust yourself.
-THere are plenty of options for modeling software available, two of which most commonly recommended are [Cubik Pro](https://cubik.studio/) and [BlockBench](https://blockbench.net/).
+There are plenty of options for modeling software available, two of which most commonly recommended are [Cubik Pro](https://cubik.studio/) and [BlockBench](https://blockbench.net/).
 Note that the software you use must be able to export the model to a `.json` file format.
 Cubik Pro specifically saves the model, and the respective image file, into it's correct locations and formats the model file correctly.
 When you place your custom item's model data into the location you direct it to in the above example, the top of your model file should look something like this: